Tuna Tomato Salad

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This is a good side dish for any low-glycemic or low-carb diet, including any phase of the South Beach Diet.
+This is a good side dish for any low-glycemic or low-carb diet, including any phase of the original South Beach Diet.

 Find More Recipes Like This One: